 History of Nashik:

 From archaeological excavations it is found that the territory around Nashik was occupied in the early Stone Age.
-Its only real monuments are the rock-cut caves nearby Pandav Lena, these two-thousand-year-old cells dates back to the days when Nashik was the capital of the powerful Satavahana (also spelt as Satvahans) dynasty.
+Its only real monuments are the rock-cut caves nearby Pandav Lena, these two-thousand-year-old cells date back to the days when Nashik was the capital of the powerful Satavahana (also spelled as Satvahans) dynasty.
 Nashik dominated all-important trade routes linking the Ganges Plains with the ports to the west.

 Nagpur cherishes a rich tradition of music, particularly the Hindustani classical form.
 Kirti Kala Mandir in the town celebrates the Krishna Jayanti Mohotsav (a Hindu festival) every year by inviting renowned performers in Nashik.
 Painting and sketching exhibitions are regularly held at the Mahatma Phule art gallery in town.

 Sundarnarayan Temple: Sundarnarayan temple is situated at the corner of Ahillyabai Holkar Bridge in Nashik.
 Gangadhar Yashwant Chandrachud built it in 1756.
-Presiding deity of the temple is Lord Vishnu, who is also known as Sundarnarayan.
+The presiding deity of the temple is Lord Vishnu, who is also known as Sundarnarayan.

 Yashwantrao Maharaj Memorial: Situated on the banks of the river Godavari, this temple dedicated to Saint Yashwantrao Maharaj Deo Mamaledar was built in 1887 after the Samadhi of Deo Mamaledar.
 Yashwantrao Maharaj was the Mamaledar (civil servant) at Satana.